The design of the garden has evolved over the past two years. It has been influenced by:

 The green will have been intensively treated over the past 50 or so years.
-Since 2014, we haven't used any chemicals except to prepare the annual beds (see below) and a few organic slug pellets for a few days when we have put some baby plants in the ground.
+Since 2014, we haven't used any chemicals except to prepare the annual beds (see below) and we use a few organic slug pellets for a few days when we have put some baby plants in the ground.

 See Working with nature page.

-For this project, we have an overall collection of aspirations for the garden (see 'quote') and lots of ideas from existing and potential park users about what they would like to see and do in the space:
+For this project, we had an overall collection of aspirations for the garden (see 'quote') and lots of ideas from existing and potential park users about what they would like to see and do in the space:

-- Some of these are feasible.
+- Some of these were feasible.

-- Some are very popular.
+- Some popular.

-- Some, like turning it into an outdoor swimming pool or skate park, we haven't considered too much because we think more people would not like this to happen and it would be very expensive.
+- Some, like turning it into an outdoor swimming pool or skate park, we haven't considered because we think more people would not like this to happen and it would be very expensive.

 - Some people just wanted it to be a bowling green again, but we have been advised that this wouldn't be technically possible and there are other clubs with much better (all-year-round) facilities nearby, including at Abbey, 'Brooklands Avenue', Cambridge University Press, Coleridge Park and Trumpington, (Bowls Cambridgeshire).